Eldov/Spark/README.md

 ## Spark Arquitecture

-Let's imagine that a teacher hand out candy bags to her students:
+Let's imagine that a teacher hands out candy bags to her students:
 ![Candy Bag](https://images.handyimprints.com.au/product/100g-m-ms-cello-bag.jpg)

-and ask them to filter out the brown candies.
+and asks them to filter out the brown candies.

 Let's also imagine that each table in that classroom has space for 2 students:
 ![Example Class](pics/Spark%20Classroom.PNG)